 Erika Nicole Pont

-As a student at GW Law, Professor Pont served as a Dean’s Fellow, Executive Notes Editor of the International Law Review, and helped launch the Scholarly Writing Program in its first year.
+As a student at GW Law, she served as a Dean’s Fellow, Executive Notes Editor of the International Law Review, and helped launch the Scholarly Writing Program in its first year.
 Professor Pont earned a BA with high honors in government from Smith College in Northampton, MA.
-She is also certified as a Mental Health First Aid Provider by the National Council on Behavioral Health and holds a certificate in the Psychology of Happiness from the Greater Good Science Center at the University of California, Berkeley.
-Professor Pont's research interests include the intersection of psychology and law school pedagogy, metacognition, and lawyer wellness.
-She is particularly interested in curricular innovations to assist in professional identity formation in first-generation law students.
+Professor Pont is also certified as a Mental Health First Aid Provider by the National Council on Behavioral Health and holds a certificate in the Psychology of Happiness from the Greater Good Science Center at the University of California, Berkeley.
+Her research interests include the intersection of psychology and law school pedagogy, metacognition, and lawyer wellness.
+Professor Pont is particularly interested in curricular innovations to assist in professional identity formation in first-generation law students.